5 Ideas to re-awaken your Tai Chi practice

 Paul Gauguin

-One of the most beautiful and practical exercises with a partner is this routine in which one person adheres to another, follows or sticks to another persons energy and flow.
+• One of the most beautiful and practical exercises you can do to awaken your senses is with a partner in this routine in which one person adheres to another, follows or sticks to another persons energy and flow.

 2: “Knowledge speaks, but wisdom listens”

-Jimi Hendrix whilst pondering over which strings not to bite.
+SOURCE: Jimi Hendrix whilst pondering over the difference between knowledge and wisdom and which strings not to bite.

 Guitar player

-We talk a lot about listening energy in Tai Chi, and therein lies the problem.
+• We talk a lot about listening energy in Tai Chi, how to practice it and how to use it.
+But, and therein lies the problem.

 3: “If you hold on tight you will lose your grip.”